Date updated: 18.8.20

 5. ‘Special category’ personal data

-Where we act as data controllers on behalf of a third party data controller, for example when we collect and process data in order to conduct an evaluation on behalf of an arts organisation, we may on occasion collect personal data in surveys which includes ‘special category’ personal information.
-This may include ethnicity, sexual orientation, trade union and political affiliations, and health information.
+Where we act as data controllers on behalf of a third party data controller, for example when we collect and process survey information in order to conduct an evaluation on behalf of an arts organisation, we may on occasion collect personal data in surveys which includes ‘special category’ personal information, such as ethnicity, sexual orientation, trade union and political affiliations, and health & mental health.

 Children and surveys: We do not collect, hold or process the data from children under the age of 18 without consent from a parent, guardian, or organisation working with children who are also responsible for their safekeeping while in their care (e.g. a school, youth club, arts organisation) and who have complied with relevant statutory safeguards.